Netrunner: Product ownership

 Zvi Mowshowitz, a well-known Magic: The Gathering Pro Tour player, attempted to purchase the license for Netrunner from Wizards of the Coast after the company stopped producing the game.
 Negotiations, however, fell apart without any revival of the game or transfer of ownership.

 In 2012, Fantasy Flight Games announced that they were releasing a modified version of Netrunner, under license from Wizards of the Coast, called Android: Netrunner.

 In 2018, Fantasy Flight Games announced that their partnership with Wizards of the Coast to license development of the game was concluding.
 Starting October 22, 2018, Fantasy Flight no longer sells Netrunner products.

+Since 2019, Null Signal Games has continued to release new expansion sets for Netrunner, compatible with previous Android: Netrunner products, and run in-person and online organised tournaments.

 In August and September 2021, Wizards of the Coast renewed trademarks for both physical and digital Netrunner goods and content.
 However, as of February 23, 2022, Wizards of the Coast filed a Notice of Abandonment for the trademark application.

 Reception

-Andy Butcher reviewed Netrunner for Arcane magazine, rating it a 9 out of 10 overall.
+Andy Butcher reviewed Netrunner for Arcane magazine in 1996, rating it a 9 out of 10 overall.
 Butcher comments that "Netrunner is almost without fault.
 It's certainly the best new card game in the last year, and arguably the best since Magic started it all.
 Richard Garfield has done it again."

-Netrunner was lauded by critics, such as InQuest magazine, for its balanced game play and impressive artwork.
+Netrunner was lauded by critics, such as InQuest magazine, for its balanced gameplay and impressive artwork.
 In 1999 Pyramid magazine named Netrunner as one of "The Millennium's Most Underrated Games".
 According to editor Scott Haring, "among the connoisseurs of the card game design art, Netrunner is considered to be one of the best-designed games ever."

+Andy Butcher reviewed Proteus for Arcane magazine, rating it a 9 out of 10 overall, and stated that "Proteus is a great example of what a CCG expansion set should be.
+It builds on the strengths of the basic game, offering new strategies for both players, as well as maintaining the balance of Netrunner.
+None of the new cards or rules are too powerful, and neither do they add too much complexity.
+They do give both sides more to think about, introducing more uncertainty, but that's a good thing.
+So, a superb expansion set for a superb game."